evacgriffin/codebreaker/README.md

 turn.py - Handles each turn by enabling the slots for the current turn, locking in the player's guess, checking the correctness of the guess, creating the hint, and disabling the slots for the current turn (to ensure players cannot change previous guesses)

+end_game.py - Displays the "end-game" message box, correct code, and buttons to reset or restart the game